 Under Colorado law, the unlawful possession of a schedule IV controlled substance, including most benzodiazepines, is a level 1 drug misdemeanor.
-Under CRS 18-18-403.5, the penalties for possession of benzodiazepines without a prescription include from 6 to 18 months in prison and a fine of up to $5,000.
+Under CRS 18-18-403.5, before March 1, 2020, the penalties for possession of benzodiazepines without a prescription include from 6 to 18 months in prison and a fine of up to $5,000.
 However, if it is your first drug offense, you may be eligible for a diversion program to place you on probation instead of serving time in jail.
 Upon successful completion of a court-approved drug treatment program, you may be able to have your charges reduced to a misdemeanor.

 Under Colorado law, the unlawful sale or possession for sale of a schedule IV controlled substance, including most benzodiazepines, can be charged as a misdemeanor or a felony.
 Under CRS 18-18-405, the penalties for sale or distribution of benzodiazepines depends on the amount of benzodiazepines and any material, compound or mixture involved.

 Amount of Benzodiazepines